On The Fly…

 Key Takeaways:

-• Ballistic Recovery Systems announced plans to acquire Free Flight Enterprises, both manufacturers of aircraft safety parachutes.
+• Ballistic Recovery Systems announced its intent to acquire fellow aircraft safety parachute manufacturer, Free Flight Enterprises.

-• Cessna's Citation CJ2+ successfully completed its first flight, while the Airbus A380's maiden flight was delayed.
+• Cessna's Citation CJ2+ completed its first flight, while the Airbus A380's first flight is anticipated later this month.

 See a mistake?
 Contact us.